To examine outdoor education in China we must first ask the question: What is outdoor education?

 What locations are good for outdoor education in China?

-China is a vast country with a wide range of landscapes and topography’s, from the humid subtropic’s in the South to the Taklamakan desert in Xingjiang, from the soaring peeks of the Himalaya to the flat industrial rice fields of central china there is a wealth of outdoor environments to choose from.
+China is a vast country with a wide range of landscapes and topography’s, from the humid subtropic’s in the south to the Taklamakan desert in the north west, from the soaring peeks of the Himalaya to the rice fields of central china there is a wealth of outdoor environments to choose from.
+Programs close to home and far a field are possible with great locations within a few hours drive from Shanghai, Guangzhou, Beijing Hong Kong and many other cities.
 Visit our locations page to learn more.

 Why outdoor education?